 Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clinton is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Clinton who work in sales jobs (11.69%), office and administrative support (10.39%), and management occupations (9.07%).
+There are especially a lot of people living in Clinton who work in management occupations (11.22%), sales jobs (10.40%), and office and administrative support (10.17%).

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Clinton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Clinton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Clinton are very well educated compared to the average community in the nation: 35.01% of adults in Clinton have a bachelor's degree or even advanced degree.
+The education level of Clinton citizens is very high relative to the national average among all cities (21.84%): 39.12% of adults in Clinton have a bachelor's degree or even advanced degree.

-The per capita income in Clinton in 2010 was $36,954, which is lower middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $147,816 for a family of four.
+The per capita income in Clinton in 2018 was $43,929, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $175,716 for a family of four.
 However, Clinton contains both very wealthy and poor people as well.

 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Asian.
-Important ancestries of people in Clinton include Italian, German, English, and Polish.
+Important ancestries of people in Clinton include Irish, Italian, English, German, and Polish.